Weebly/node-webhook-client/README.md

 }
 ```

 The `events` key is an array of events; you can pick and choose events from the documentation here: https://dev.weebly.com/use-webhooks.html.
+You will also have to include appropriate scopes in a top-level `scopes` array for your app as well.

 On receiving a webhook, the server will write to the `messages/messages.txt` file; this file is accessible by navigating to the default route on your heroku instance (`/`), and thus is accessible via `heroku open`.